-SDG 14 aims to reduce all marine pollution by 2025 and to conserve marine and coastal ecosystems by 2020.
-Management plans will be implemented to prevent over-fishing, illegal fishing, and to rehabilitate marine life.
+United Nations Sustainable Development Goal (UN SDG) 14: Life Below Water aims to reduce all marine pollution by 2025 and to conserve marine and coastal ecosystems by 2020.
+Management plans will be implemented to prevent over-fishing, and illegal fishing, and to rehabilitate marine life.
 Consequently, the aim is to conserve at least 10% of all marine areas by 2020.

-Taking part in one of our Marine Conservation and Awareness Projects give you the chance to take part in a sustainable project which aims to yield long-term results within conservation.
+Taking part in one of our marine conservation programs gives you the chance to take part in a sustainable program which aims to yield long-term results within conservation.